GrakePch/sc-action-maps/README.md

 - [ ] Showing available actions for each key on a controller.
 - [ ] Showing available actions for each key on a joystick.
 - [x] Uploading actionmaps.xml and show user's customized keybindings.
-- [ ] Allow user to change priorities of different action categories.
+- [x] Allow user to edit priorities/visibility of action categories.
-  - [x] Basic functionalities
-  - [x] Better appearance
+- [x] Allow user to edit priorities/visibility of modifiers.
-  - [x] Hide & show certain item
-  - [ ] Drag & drop to a new position
+- [ ] Editing priorities/visibility: Drag & drop for an easier experience.
-- [ ] Allow user to change order of modifiers.
-  - e.g. left alt > right alt > left ctrl > ...
 - [ ] Saving user's setting and customized keybindings in local storage.
 - [ ] Hovering (or clicking) on keys to show detailed action info.
+- [ ] Export to SVG or PNG for printing

 ## Icon sources